When will I get the paperbacks I ordered?

 - When I publish in the Kobo store, my eBook becomes available in more than 190 countries.
 That is so awesome.

-- I can hook my Kobo ereader directly up to my OverDrive library account and then borrow books from my library right on my ereader.
+- I can hook my Kobo ereader directly up to my OverDrive/Libby library account and then borrow books from my library right on my ereader.
 So easy.
 I love finding a book to read and then having the option to "buy" or "borrow."
-(This might change when they complete the switch to Libby.
-I hope it doesn't.)

 - Kobo takes very good care of authors.